Published: January 11, 2021 | Last Updated: November 13, 2025

 I’ve seen a lot of creative decks that have missed the mark for a variety of reasons.

 The most common mistake people make is to include massive blocks of text.
-In some instances, this is okay for the story overview, but it shouldn’t be difficult to read.
+Sometimes, this is okay for the story overview, but it shouldn’t be difficult to read.

-If your deck looks like your treatment and is just as wordy, then it’s pretty much pointless.
+If your deck looks like your treatment and is just as wordy, then it’s pointless.

 Try to make it as concise as possible.
 It should be exciting and engaging, and if there are any questions, you can answer them later.